-Renewable fueled projects utilize fuel treatment equipment, which is usually used for gas cleanup, such as removal of hydrogen sulfide.
-To examine whether this fuel treatment equipment significantly increases project costs, the differences in costs between renewable and nonrenewable fueled projects are analyzed.
+Renewable fueled projects utilize fuel treatment equipment, which is usually used for gas clean-up, such as removal of hydrogen sulfide.
+To examine whether this fuel treatment equipment significantly increases project costs, the differences in costs between renewable and non-renewable fueled projects are analyzed.
 However, we must take into account whether the project also includes heat recovery equipment to avoid confounding the results.
 The analysis is limited to projects with heat recovery for this reason and to maximize the sample size of non-renewable fueled projects.
 Any difference observed between the costs of these two groups could be due to the difference in provisions for fuel treatment.
-For example, the cost difference for fuel treatment equipment in IC engine projects is calculated as \$3.11 minus \$2.61, or \$0.50.
+For example, the average (mean) cost difference for fuel treatment equipment in IC engine projects is calculated as \$3.45 minus \$2.61, or \$0.84 (from Table 11, above).

-$$\Delta Fuel Treatment = \begin{pmatrix} RFU \\ w / HR \end{pmatrix} - \begin{pmatrix} NG \\ w / HR \end{pmatrix}$$
+$$\Delta Fuel Treatment = \begin{pmatrix} RFU \\ w/HR \end{pmatrix} - \begin{pmatrix} NG \\ w/HR \end{pmatrix}$$ Equation 2

-Equation 2